jacquerol/electrify/README.md

 Addon ideas:
-- Chrome up: install prosthetic gizmos and customize yourself in many different ways or turn yourself into a full body prosthesis, heavily inspired by the cyberware mod, blame, cyberpunk and mechanicus lore.
+- Chrome up: install prosthetic gizmos and customize yourself in many different ways or turn yourself into a full body prosthesis, heavily inspired by the cyberware mod, blame and cyberpunk lore.
 - Networld: access the overworld's wild internet dimension with vr gear to steal programs and obtain the ability to hack smart gizmos/implants.
 - Nanotech: programmable matter, magic like gizmos and self building/reproducing/resurrecting robots.